JCSnap/Collection/README.md

 A tool for you to configure your macbook that could otherwise only be configured through the terminal.
 For example, I used it to disable animation and delay when showing the dock.
 The animation is nice but it's slow

+### Rectangle

+For you to create shotcuts to snap windows to left right etc. And move windows between desktops.
+Might be useful if you have external desktops.

+### Dropzone

+For you to temporarily drop and "store" images etc. in the dropzone which you can then use to access it elsewhere

+### Postman

+To test out APIs

 ### Other configuration

 I use stage manager.
 I hide my dock, and make it appear only if my cursor goes to the bottom
 If my cursor goes to the bottom left, my mac goes to sleep
 I also set F keys to be the standard since I probably use the F keys more than any of the others.

+### Shortcuts

+`CMD + w` close the current tab (used mostly in browsers/VSCode) `CMD + q` quit the current application

 ## Shell